equivalent/scrapbook2/active-storage_direct-upload_api-investigation.md

 ###  JS articles

-Lot of JS analyses can be find in article
+Lot of JS investigation can be find in article

 * https://medium.com/@liroy/active-storage-file-upload-behind-the-scenes-59a660c43781